Tirsvad/TirsvadDatamatiker.CarApp/README.md

     </a>
     <h3 align="center">CarApp</h3>
     <p align="center">
-    A car application as assignment for the course "Datamatiker" at ULC
+    A car application as assignment for the course "Datamatiker" at UCL
     <br />
     <br />
     <!-- PROJECT SCREENSHOTS -->